Best GPUs under $400 – our top picks tested and reviewed

 Memory configuration

-Now, for gaming, you’d need at least 8GB of VRAM, so keep that in mind while looking for graphic cards.
+Now, for gaming, you’d need at least 8GB of VRAM, so keep that in mind while looking for graphics cards.
 And, of course, the more VRAM, the better the performance will be – especially if you play or run resource-intensive games and apps.
-Along with this, you’d also want your new GPU to have a wide memory bus to ensure faster transmission of data.
+Along with this, you’d also want your new GPU to have a wide memory bus to ensure faster data transmission.

 Additional features